 The bill passed on a vote of 25-9, with Moore, Miller and Sen. Dennis Bradley, D-Bridgeport, joining six Republicans in opposition.

-Republicans Kevin Witkos of Canton, Heather Somers of Groton, Tony Hwang of Fairfield and Paul Cicarella of North Haven joined 21 Democrats in support.
+Republicans Kevin Witkos of Canton, Heather Somers of Groton, Paul Formica of East Lyme, Tony Hwang of Fairfield and Paul Cicarella of North Haven joined 20 Democrats in support.

 Coming as the U.S. Supreme Court is weighing restrictions on abortion, proponents had viewed passage as an easy affirmation of Connecticut’s commitment to abortion rights while increasing access to early-term abortions at clinics.
 Gov. Ned Lamont had urged passage and promised his quick signature.